 Why is the clipping mask in Illustrator not working?

 Keep in mind that a clipping path must be a vector.
-For example, If you want to add an image in the text background, you must outline the text first and then make a clipping mask.
+For example, If you want to fill the text with an image background, you must outline the text first and then make a clipping mask.